hackathonismb/ExoDATA/README.md

 ## Example data types
-Motion ranges and envelops from molecular simulations / molecular dynamics Annotations from chemical modification of exposed surfaces
+Motion ranges and envelops from molecular simulations / molecular dynamics Annotations from chemical modification of exposed surfaces Volumetric data
+Elecron density data
+DSN6 files

+## ISMB Survey
+Goal: To learn what attendees would like to see, in terms, of visualizing data in the context of 3D structures.
+Preamplbe Hackathon sentence, iCn3D, link to github page.

+###Questions:
+* What data would you like to see layered on a 3D structural model?
+* Where do you get that data?
+Source type (files, program output, databases, servers), name?